 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements focus on inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the calendar year.
+However, unlike the government-wide financial statements, governmental fund financial statements focus on inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the calendar year.
 Such information may be useful in evaluating a government's financing requirements.